A Tip Mount for Transporting Sensors and Tools using Soft Growing Robots: Characterization

-\paragraph{Motor Torque Limit} The maximum motor torque also limits the payload that can be actively pulled in tension by the soft robot body.
-The motors used in this device have a gearbox torque limit of 5~kg$\cdot$cm, so the maximum torque that the two motors can withstand is 10~kg$\cdot$cm.
-To convert this torque to a weight for the payload, we divide by the roller radius (3~cm), resulting in a calculated 3.3~kg for motor torque weight limit.
-However, due to frictional losses in the device and the need for the motors to counteract the internal pressure of the soft robot body and to lift the weight of the device, the actual maximum weight that could be lifted with these motors is lower than this value, but it could not be experimentally determined, because the rollers began slipping on the tail before the motors reached their limit.
-Use of stronger motors could improve the weight limit due to this factor.
+\paragraph{Motor Torque Limit} The motors in the device have a gearbox torque limit of 5~kg$\cdot$cm, so the maximum torque that the two motors can withstand together is 10~kg$\cdot$cm.
+With a roller radius of 3~cm, this results in a motor torque pulling limit of 3.3~kg.
+If the roller slip force is increased, the use of stronger motors could increase the force limit.

-\paragraph{Device Yielding} The tip mount hooking mechanism between the inner and outer parts was developed to withstand tilting, unhooking, or breaking.
-In order to measure the effect of this interface on the weight limit, we mounted the tip mount device at the end of the robot and applied an increasing load until the inner and outer parts came apart.
-When a load of 7~kg was applied, the outer part flexed and broke and became separated from the inner part.
-This factor's weight limit could be improved by switching to a stronger material and reinforcing the design.
+\paragraph{Device Yielding} We applied an increasing force until the tip mount came apart.
+When a load of 7~kg was applied, the outer cap flexed and broke, which could be improved by reinforcing the design and switching to a stronger material than the 3-D printed PLA used.

-\paragraph{Material Yielding} As expected, the highest force limit for lifting under tension comes from the yielding of the soft robot body material.
-Considering this factor, the weight that can be lifted depends on how much force the material can withstand in tension.
-First, we experimentally determined the yield stress of the material by increasing the pressure until the robot body burst, which happened at $P = 22.0$~kPa.
-Then, we used the equation for hoop stress in a thin-walled cylinder to calculate the yield stress of the material:
+\paragraph{Material Yielding} To calculate the pulling force limit due to yielding of the soft robot body material, we first experimentally determined the yield stress of the material by increasing the pressure until the robot body burst ($P = 22.0$~kPa).
+Using the equation for hoop stress in a thin-walled cylinder (the highest-stress direction), we can calculate the yield stress of the material:

-where $P$ is the pressure inside the robot, $r$ is the tube radius ($r = 4.25$~cm), $t$ is the material thickness ($t=0.06$~mm) and $\sigma$ is the hoop stress at yield, which was calculated to be 15.6~MPa.
-To calculate the maximum tension load that can be supported by the soft robot body before material yielding, we multiplied by the cross-sectional area of the wall, giving a value of 25.5~kg for the maximum payload.
-The weight limit of this factor could be improved by switching to a material with a higher yield stress, a larger radius, or a higher thickness, although increasing the radius would also decrease the burst pressure, and increasing the thickness would likely increase the minimum pressure required to grow.
+where $P$ is the pressure inside the robot, $r$ is the tube radius ($r = 4.25$~cm), $t$ is the material thickness ($t=60~\mu$m) and $\sigma$ is the hoop stress at yield, which was calculated to be 15.6~MPa.
+To reach material yielding with a pulling force instead, we need a force of 25.5~kg.
+This force limit could be improved by using a material with a higher yield stress, or by increasing the cross-sectional area of the body wall, though this would also affect burst pressure and growth pressure.